quantified-uncertainty/squiggle/CONTRIBUTING.md

 # Pull request protocol

 Please work against `develop` branch. **Do not** work against `master`.

-- For rescript code: Slava and Ozzie are reviewers
-- For js or typescript code: Sam and Ozzie are reviewers
-- For ops code (i.e. yaml, package.json): Slava and Sam are reviewers

 Autopings are set up: if you are not autopinged, you are welcome to comment, but please do not use the formal review feature, send approvals, rejections, or merges.